rileyhales/quixx/README.md

 Features:
 - Full score card interface
+- Responsive to tall or wide screens
-- Colors to match the real game
+- Colors that roughly match the real game
 - Automatically calculates score in real time
 - Scoring options/rules enforced
 - Undo and Redo buttons
-- Responsive to tall or wide screens
+- Cache game state in local browser storage to come back to later and avoid loss of game progress in event of accidental refresh

 Layout:
 - Header section along the top with an undo, redo, and restart button